dnait/Server-Multi-Autologin_shellinabox/README.md

 The file gave very detailed information on how to download the file and install the enviroment, and how to set auto login the virtual machines with 6 interface at the same time.
 OS is Ubuntu12.04.
-But the file only tested on local server.
+But the file only tested on a local server.
 Dont have a chance to test on the remote server.
 At least shellinabox works on local machine very well.
 Not sure if it still works.
 Work or not, please share with me.
 Thanks.